tormod17/Reputation-Builder/Readme.md

 ##Code

 Write the javascript you need to make the request to the API and handle the response.
 Filter the response according to the brief.
 Connect your data to the DOM.
+Remember to commit and DRY.